 All Terry College undergraduates are required to meet with an advisor before registering for classes each semester.

 Not a Terry student?
-UGA undergraduates who are not yet admitted to Terry need to contact Pre-business Advisors within the Franklin College of Arts and Sciences.
+UGA undergraduates who are not yet admitted to Terry need to contact Intended Business Advisors within the Franklin College of Arts and Sciences.

 Find Your Advisor